einoayk/cirq_circuit_optimizer/README.md

 ### Optimizer

 src/optimizer/optimizer.py includes a function called optimize which optimizes Cirq circuits.
 It creates multiple optimized circuits and outputs the best one (shortest).
 For each optimized circuit it randomly selects transformers with specified probability distributions and applies them on the circuit being optimized.
 The probability distribution for choosing the initial transformer is specified by initial_probs and after that the probability distributions are specified by a two dimensional array called transition_probs.
 It contains a row for each previously applied transformer containing the probability distribution for choosing the next one.
-Currently all the initial_probs and transition probs are equal, except the probability for choosing the same transformer two times in a row is zero.
-The next step could be finding out good probability distributions for the optimizer.

 ### Results